zzk2021/TinyTorch-DET-beta/README.md

   <img src="doc/ChatGPT_LOGO_512.png" alt="Centered Image" width="512" height="512">
 </p>

+This project is a fork and extension of the [TinyTorch](https://github.com/keith2018/TinyTorch) by [keith2018](https://github.com/keith2018).

 # TinyTorch

 Tiny deep learning training framework implemented from scratch in C++ that follows PyTorch's API.
 For more details, see [Write a nn training framework from scratch](https://robot9.me/write-nn-framework-from-scratch-tinytorch/)